elliohow/fMRI_ROI_Analysis_Tool/docs/index.rst

 Before running fRAT, it is also recommended that the fRAT and project dependency installation is tested.
 Information on how to do this can also be found on the installation instructions page.

-To learn how to run an ROI analysis, follow this :doc:`tutorial </tutorials/Basic-ROI-analysis>`.
+To learn how to use fRAT, see this :doc:`tutorial </tutorials/Basic-ROI-analysis>`.

 Reporting bugs
 --------------